 If angel investing isn’t right for your business, you have plenty of other small-business funding options.

 Then there’s crowdfunding.
 There are plenty of sites that offer crowdfunding for startups (though Kickstarter is our favorite).
-You pitch your idea to the world, and if people like it, they’ll help fund your project (usually in exchange for some kind of reward).
+You pitch your idea to the world, and if people like it, they’ll help fund your project.
+Usually people fund in exchange for some kind of reward, but equity crowdfunding is common too.
 If your product clicks with people, it can be a boon for your business.
-But with so many companies competing for attention, you’ll have to invest plenty of time into making your pitch.
+But with so many companies competing for people’s money and attention, you’ll have to invest plenty of time into making your pitch.